Starting in November 2000, I assumed responsibility for the day-to-day

 students and at the end of their time with them, volunteers

 give each student a new book of their choice.
 Thanks to the generosity of

 Everybody Reads volunteers have given thousands books to

 In April 2010, I stepped forward to assume responsibility for running

 I took charge of volunteer communication and started building the

-brand of "Everybody Reads @ Noble Elementary School".
+"Everybody Reads" and "Everybody Reads @ Noble Elementary School"

 I designed, funded, and implemented Everybody Reads' first book

 inventory system.
 We currently have almost 3000 books in our inventory.